-UK police charge 3rd Russian in poisoning of ex-spy
+UK police charge 3rd Russian in 2018 poisoning of ex-spy

-Police said they have evidence that “Sergey Fedotov” is an alias for Denis Sergeev, a member of the Russian military intelligence service known as the GRU.
+The Skripals survived, but the attack later claimed the life of a British woman and left a man seriously ill.

-Police previously charged two other Russian military intelligence agents, named as Alexander Petrov and Ruslan Boshirov, and accused them of traveling to the U.K. for the poisoning operation.
-Russian President Vladimir Putin has claimed the suspects were civilians.
+Police previously charged two other Russian military intelligence agents, known by their aliases Alexander Petrov and Ruslan Boshirov, saying they traveled to the U.K. for the poisoning operation.
+Russian President Vladimir Putin has claimed the suspects were civilians, and the two suspects appeared on Russian television claiming they had visited Salisbury as tourists.

+Police said Tuesday they have evidence that the third suspect, “Sergey Fedotov” is an alias for Denis Sergeev, a member of the Russian military intelligence service known as the GRU.

 Arrest warrants have been issued for all three men.
 Police said they will apply for Interpol notices for Fedotov on Tuesday.

 Police said the three suspects had previously worked together for the GRU “as part of operations outside of Russia.”

-The Skripals survived, but the attack later claimed the life of British resident Dawn Sturgess, who came into contact with a perfume bottle believed to have been used in the attack and then discarded.
-Her partner also fell seriously ill from his contact with the nerve agent Novichok but recovered.

 Deputy Assistant Commissioner Dean Haydon, who has been leading the investigation, said the case has been one of the most complex ever undertaken by the counter-terror team.
 He appealed for anyone who had seen the three men in the U.K. in March 2018 to come forward.